India's Gandhi dynasty facing more than just election defeat

 SURVIVAL INSTINCTS

-While Modi may not press legal cases against the Gandhis or their associates for alleged corruption - a move some in his party would encourage - his resounding victory would help him make the BJP India's natural party of power, not Congress.
+While Modi may not press legal cases against the Gandhis or their associates for alleged corruption - a move some in his party would encourage - a resounding victory on Friday would help him make the BJP India's natural party of power, not Congress.

 "We're looking at being out of power for 10 years," said the party strategist, when asked what the implication of a strong BJP majority would be for the Congress party.